 For the rider, the small front and back blocks maintain smaller legs in place.

-    Its slender tree is designed to provide the rider with an optimum close contact

-    feel, a freedom of movement, and ensures a mobility of the center of according

-    to his riding style.
+Its slender tree is designed to provide the rider with an optimum close contact feel, a freedom of movement, and ensures mobility of the gravity center according to his riding style.

-    For the pony, the panels have been specially designed for optimum contact along

-    its back according to its morphology.
+For the pony, the panels have been specially designed for optimum contact along its back according to its morphology.

 In order to protect the leather, it is essential to initially oil your saddle.
 At CWD, we carry out this process before delivering your made-to-measure saddle.
 No additional treatment is needed, and you can use it as soon as you receive it.

 Beware of the risk of staining white clothes, especially during the first few uses.

 Our accessories are delivered without having been oiled.
 Apply a large quantity of CWD oil or conditioner evenly and repeat if necessary to obtain the desired suppleness.
 Use the CWD glove to massage any excess conditioner into the leather.
 If possible, let the leather absorb the CWD conditioner for 24 hours in a well-ventilated room.
 Natural leathers will darken before lightening slightly to reach their definitive shade.span>

 Before oiling or greasing your accessories, make sure to try them on your horse first.
 Accessories which have been greased cannot be returned.

 Care for your equipment regularly with a damp sponge and glycerine soap to retain a soft, solid leather.